nationalarchives/ds-booking-experience/README.md

 * Outlines the pages included in the application
 * Proposes URLs, based on a to be define service name
 * Proposes HTTP methods and parameters
+* Elaborates on [progressive enhancement options](https://github.com/nationalarchives/ds-booking-experience#estimation-table) for the availability tool

 ## Version 1.1